top of page

 Going for Gold: 10 Films to Get into the Olympic Spirit

 When I was a little girl, I was obsessed with the Olympics.
 Like, OBSESSED.
 I insisted on having an Olympic-themed birthday party to coincide with the 1996 Atlanta Summer Games.
 My friends and I competed in silly competitions and relay races and received plastic medals.
-My birthday cake was shaped and decorated like a stadium, complete with a Starburst-and-frosting podium in its center.
+My birthday cake was shaped and decorated like a stadium, with a Starburst-and-frosting podium in its center.
 Particularly fascinated with/inspired by Dominique Dawes and Kerri Strug, I begged my parents to let me try gymnastics.
 I had one lesson at the local Y before the coach quit because the gym was "too hot."
 In her defense, southern summers are pretty miserable.

 I never made it to any podiums—let's be honest, I'd be surprised if I could even do a summersault—but I've always loved watching the games.
 Who knew badminton or table tennis could be so exhilarating?
-Why would anyone invent a sport where participants willingly slide down a 120 m, or nearly 400 ft, hill and then launch themselves into the air?
+Why would anyone invent a sport where participants willingly slide down a 120 m, or nearly 400 ft, hill and launch themselves into the air?
 With skis strapped to their feet?
 Can someone please explain race walking?

 Olympia (1938)

-Writer: Leni Riefenstahl
+Director & Writer: Leni Riefenstahl

-Where to Watch: Prime Video
+Where to Watch: Amazon Prime Video | YouTube

 DYK?
 The famous dissolve in the Prologue—a gradual transition from the Classical Greek statue of the Discus Thrower of Myron to a real athlete— was achieved by placing Erwin Huber behind a glass pane overlayed with the outline of the statue.
 A German decathlon champion, Huber was chosen because he had almost the exact proportions of the sculpture.